limine-bootloader/limine/README.md

 parted -s test.img set 1 boot on # Workaround for buggy BIOSes

 echfs-utils -m -p0 test.img quick-format 32768
-echfs-utils -m -p0 test.img import path/to/qloader2.cfg qloader2.cfg
+echfs-utils -m -p0 test.img import path/to/limine.cfg limine.cfg
 echfs-utils -m -p0 test.img import path/to/kernel.elf kernel.elf
 echfs-utils -m -p0 test.img import <path to file> <path in image>
 ...
-./qloader2-install $THIS_REPO/qloader2.bin test.img
+./limine-install $THIS_REPO/limine.bin test.img

 ```

 One can get `echfs-utils` by installing https://github.com/qword-os/echfs.

 ## Building from source
-In order to hack qloader2, one must build the GCC toolchain from source first.
+In order to hack Limine, one must build the GCC toolchain from source first.

 To do so, run the `make_toolchain.sh` script from within the `toolchain` directory;
 keep in mind that the script takes `MAKEFLAGS` as an argument.